Facebook Cambridge Analytica: The Role and Silence of Science

 But all this emerging understanding came with dangers.

-“Perhaps the thorniest challenges that exist on the data side are about access and ", the study said.
+"Perhaps the most thorny challenges to the data side are access and privacy," the study said.

 "Because a single dramatic privacy breach could create rules and regulations that stifle the emerging field of computer social science, self-regulation of processes, technologies and rules that reduce this risk but maintain research momentum is required. ”